I see you’ve taken an interest into paddleboarding, but let’s be honest here – it’s EXPENSIVE! Even the cheapest ones can burn a hole in your pocket.

 Solstice Stand-Up isn’t meant for choppy waters, it doesn’t suit well.
 This is designed and constructed to take on flat water paddling.
 But overall, if you’re looking for an affordable board for recreational paddling, I’d highly recommend this.
 It’s worth every penny!

-2. Pelican Flow 116X Stand Up Paddle board: Affordable AND Durable
+2. Pelican Flow 116X Stand Up SUP board: Affordable AND Durable

 It makes the product extremely durable, and with an affordable price tag, you could never go wrong with this baby.
 While it caters to professionals, it makes it a great stand up paddle board for beginners as well.
 You’re guaranteed of a constant coasting flow with 116X.